Q: How much can I borrow and what down payment do I need?

 The more money you can put into your down payment, the lower your mortgage payments will be.
 Some types of loans require 3%-20% of the purchase price.
 I can go over the details with you in person or over the phone.

-Q: What are the costs associated with a mortgage?
+Q: What are some of the costs associated with a mortgage other than the down payment?

 1. Transaction Costs (these are the costs that it takes to set up the loan)